 It tends to be remembered as a more overwhelming and bipartisan vote than it was.
 Although almost every congressional Republican voted aye, the majority of House Democrats (126-81) vote against it and a substantial minority of Senate Dems (22 out of 51) also voted no. Minnesota was one of just six states that contributed two “no” votes and, given subsequent events, it might be worth mentioning who cast them.

-Paul Wellstone was the only senator who was up for re-election who voted no on the resolution.
+Paul Wellstone was up for re-election when he voted no on the resolution.
 The vote was on Oct.
 11, 2002, less than a month before Election Day and Wellstone was locked in a tight race with Republican Norm Coleman, who strongly supported Bush and the war.
 It was Wellstone’s last gutty liberal vote.
 The plane crash was precisely two weeks later.

 The other Minnesota senator who voted no was Mark Dayton who, as you may have noticed, is now our governor.
 When I had occasion to ask Dayton about his single generally undistingushed Senate term during which he was famously miserable, he immediately brought up that vote, which I take to be the proudest one he cast.